eltons-academy/az-204/labs/resourcegroups/README.md

 ## Lab

 Sometimes you do want to delete all the resources that match in a query.
-How can you delete all the RGs with the courselabs tag with a single command?
+How can you delete all the RGs with the `course=az204` tag with a single command?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).